Deniz Reno

-In 2015 Reno took the stage at The Phoenix Concert Theatre in Toronto and Brick and Mortar Music Hall in San Francisco with Rhys Fulber's project Conjure One.
+In 2015 Reno took the stage at The Phoenix Concert Theatre in Toronto with Rhys Fulber's project Conjure One.
 She contributed her vocals to ‘Holoscenic’ and ‘Kill The Fear', from Conjure One's Billboard Charting 4th studio album Holoscenic, released in 2015 on Armada Records.

 Her solo debut "Sometimes" with Lucky Sun has been included in the Armada Sunset Vol. 4 compilation.

 Reno's deep house collaboration "Fool for You" has been included in the Pacha Various Artists 2018 compilation, issued by Warner Music.

 In late 2017 Reno co-wrote and featured on a new Keys N Krates single "Something Wonderful", included on the CURA EP, released in February 2018 via Dim Mak Records.
 In 2019 the CURA EP was nominated for Dance Recording of the Year at the annual Canadian Juno Awards.

 In the spring of 2018 Reno collaborated with Grammy award nominated producer Matt Lange on a techno track titled "Are You Am I", released in Los Angeles on Lange's IsoRhythm Records.
 On February 19, 2019 Lange and Reno released a collaborative track titled "Space Between" on Deadmau5's label Mau5trap Records.

 Reno was featured in the September 2018 issue of Bali's premier luxury lifestyle print publication, Yak Magazine. where she shared details about her life, career and new projects, shot by celebrity photographer Oskar Munar.
 In October 2018 Reno was interviewed by Exclusive News Kazakhstan in anticipation of her upcoming EP release Narcissus.
 While vacationing in Bali in August 2018 Reno worked with well known Russian ballerina Valeriya Savvina on her new music video "Over" off the new EP Narcissus.
 The video premiered in November 2018.

 The Narcissus EP was released on November 8, 2018.
 That same month Esquire Magazine Kazakhstan featured Deniz Reno in a six page profile titled "The Woman We Love", naming her as the first artist born in Kazakhstan to have achieved numerous releases on major international labels.

 From 2015 to 2017 Deniz Reno was the front woman of Noise Revolution, a Barcelona-based Alternative Electro Rock band.
 Noise Revolution released its first EP titled Revelation Part 1 in April 2017.
 The band's remix of 'Feel Invincible' by American rockers Skillet (band) have been released on Atlantic Records / Warner Music US.

 On August 4, 2020 Deniz Reno released a new album EP titled LOVERS via Taksu Records, produced by Juno Award nominee Mike Schlosser.